-There is some confusion about what it means for an organization to be a “foundation”.
-As a practical matter, any organization can use the word “foundation” in its name.
-We are even aware of one philanthropic individual who has simply filed a trade name for the “John Doe Foundation”.
+There is some confusion about what it means for an organization to be a private foundation.
+As a practical matter, any organization can use the word foundation in its name.
+We are even aware of one philanthropic individual who has simply filed a trade name for the John Doe Foundation.
 He makes annual gifts in the name of the foundation.
 No muss no fuss.

-Federal tax law, however, classifies as “private foundations” only those 501(c)(3) organizations that typically obtain their funding from a single funder or a small group of funders —usually gifts from one individual, family or corporation, rather than funding from the general public.
+Federal tax law, however, classifies as private foundations only those 501(c)(3) organizations that typically obtain their funding from a single funder or a small group of funders ”usually gifts from one individual, family, or corporation, rather than funding from the general public.

-- Traditional private foundations.
 This is the most familiar type of private foundation.
 The foundation may be fully funded (endowed) or it may receive its funding annually from its funder.
 Typically, the focus of a traditional private foundation is making grants.

 This type of private foundation is designed to hold the donor’s contribution for a short period of time.
 The donor’s contribution (and any income earned on it) must be distributed within two and one-half months after the close of the year in which the contribution was made.
 A donor to a pass-through foundation is entitled to the more advantageous deduction limitations available to public charities.

-- Operating foundations.
 A private operating foundation is a private foundation that behaves like a public charity in that it runs its own charitable activities (e.g.,a museum or library) instead of making grants for charitable activities conducted by other organizations.
 A private operating foundation has more leeway to engage in operating programs, but less flexibility to engage in passive grant-making.
 A donor to an operating foundation is also entitled to the more advantageous deduction limitations available to public charities.

 The donor and the donor’s spouse may retain the right annually to designate the recipients of income earned from the donor’s prior contributions.
 The recipients must be public charities.
 At the end of the donor’s or surviving spouse’s life the corpus goes to a charity that they have designated.
 A donor to a pass-through foundation is entitled to the more advantageous deduction limitations available to public charities.

 The defining characteristic of a private foundation is donor control.
 Private foundations are usually privately created, funded, and operated by a single individual, family, or company.
 As a result, private foundations are generally not dependent upon the support of outside donors and are therefore not subject to the same degree of public scrutiny as public charities that depend on outside funding for their survival.

 Excise taxes are imposed on “self-dealing” transactions, failure to distribute sufficient income for charitable purposes, excess business holdings, jeopardizing investments, and on certain types of prohibited expenditures.
 There is also a 1-2% tax on the foundation’s net investment income.
-These rules are complex to comply with and an be counter intuitive, increasing the compliance burden for private foundations.
+These rules are complex to comply with and can be counterintuitive, increasing the compliance burden for private foundations.